 What To Do When Your App Crashes With No Output

-In most cases, the debugger in Xamarin Studio will catch exceptions and crashes in your application and help you track down the root cause.
+In most cases, the debugger in Visual Studio for Mac will catch exceptions and crashes in your application and help you track down the root cause.
 However there are some cases where your application will bounce on the dock and then exit with little or no output.
 These can include: